Skip to content

 Because spaces are also indexed with the punct annotation, you need to include them in the regex as well.

-BlackLab supports pseudo-annotations that can help with this.
+Starting with BlackLab 4.0.0, there are pseudo-annotations that can help with this.
 You can pretend that every corpus has a punctBefore and punctAfter annotation.
 So you can write the above query as:

 [word="dog" & punctAfter=","]